fgero/dhcpv6-mod/README.md

 # dhcpv6-mod

-> **NEW** since July 17th, 2023 :
+> **NEW**
 > If you're not using Orange France ISP, it's now possible to configure your own DHCPv6 options (see the [Initialize DHCPv6 config file](#configure_dhcpv6) section).

-> **Warning** since July 19th 2023 :
-> I have definitely given up trying to automaticaly re-install the mod after UnifiOS firmware update boots, udm-boot package does not work, you must exec `./install-dhcpv6-mod.sh` in order for dhcpv6 to work again.
-Note that, for "normal" reboots (no FW), the mod is kept, nothing to do.

 This project enables Unifi UDM/UDR to provide required DHCP V6 client options to ISPs (like Orange France), including by extracting values from V4 DHCP client options you've already set in Unifi UI.

 This mod was developed because there's no way to configure DHCP v6 client options in the WAN section of Unifi's UI.